seqeralabs/datasets-automation-blog/README.md

 - The `datafiles` folder contains an example sample sheet for the [https://github.com/nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline (_the pipeline used during the creation of this material_).

 - The `testing` folder contains sample S3 Put notification events that the AWS Lambda Service receives from S3.
 This can be used when testing locally and/or when testing in the Lambda Service.

+    - If you conduct tests with these file, be sure to replace `YOUR_AWS_REGION` and `YOUR_S3_BUCKET` with your own values.
+Also ensure that your positive test cases have a file in your corresponding S3 local so that the function can successfully retrieve it.

 - The `aws-lambda-rie-x86_64` and `entry_script.sh` files are used to allow your container to [emulate AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/images-test.html) while testing locally.